Green Mortgages - Energy Efficient Mortgage Guide

 Are there different kinds of EEMs?

-Yes, there are actually three different kinds of EEMs.
+Yes, there are actually three different kinds of Energy Efficient Mortgage Programs.
 You will need to talk to your lender about which one makes the most sense for you:

-- Conventional EEM: This type of loan is offered by lenders who sell their loans to Fannie Mae and Freddie Mac.
+- Conventional Energy Efficient Mortgage: This type of loan is offered by lenders who sell their loans to Fannie Mae and Freddie Mac.
 It is the most powerful of the EEMs as it allows you to borrow up to 15% of the home’s appraised value for improvements.

-- FHA EEM: This type of EEM is not as powerful as the conventional EEM, but you will be able to take advantage of the benefits of FHA financing.
+- FHA Energy Efficient Mortgage: This type of EEM does not let you borrow as much as a conventional EEM, but you will be able to take advantage of the benefits of FHA financing.
 You can borrow up to 5% of whichever of the following is the least: a) your home’s appraised value; b) 115% of the median area price of a single family home; or c) 150% of the conforming Freddie Mac limit for that area.

-- VA EEM: This version of the EEM Mortgage is for past and present military personnel and may be used only when purchasing or refinancing a home.
+- VA Energy Efficient Mortgage: This version of the EEM is for qualified veterans and present military personnel and may be used only when purchasing or refinancing a home.
 As part of your home purchase/refinance loan, it allows you to borrow up to an additional $6,000 for energy efficient upgrades if the projected energy savings exceed the resulting increase in mortgage payments, or $3,000 based solely on the documented cost of the improvements themselves.

 What kinds of things does an EEM pay for?

 An EEM can pay for improvements like new dual pane windows, a new HVAC unit with air ducts, insulation, weatherizing, energy efficient heating and cooling systems, fixing or replacing a chimney, installing active and passive solar technologies, and other upgrades.

 EEMs are offered by most mortgage lenders through federally insured mortgage programs like FHA and VA as well as secondary mortgage market lenders like Fannie Mae and Freddie Mac.
-Lenders can offer conventional EEMs, FHA EEMs, and VA EEMs.
-All of them offer slightly different plans and you should talk to a few lenders.
+All of them offer slightly different plans and you should talk to a few lenders before choosing.
+An individual lender may offer one or all three types: conventional, VA or FHA Energy Efficient Mortgages.

 Who is eligible?